puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/data-flows/index.md

 ### CLI, direct from device, configuration data read

-Flow of reading structured (YANG model based) configuration data from a device over CLI.
+Flow for reading structured (YANG-model based) configuration data from a device over CLI.
 The data is always retrieved from device, no cache involved.

-1. User sends HTTP GET REST request into Uniconfig
+1. The user sends an HTTP GET REST request to Uniconfig.
-   * URL needs to conform to openconfig data models used for all CLI devices
+   * URL must conform to openconfig data models used for all CLI devices.
-   * URL needs to specify
+   * URL must specify the following:
-     * `topology=cli` - to specify CLI managed device
+     * `topology=cli` - CLI-managed device
-     * `node=<nodeID>` - to specify which managed device
+     * `node=<nodeID>` - specific managed device
      * `?content=config` - to specify only configuration data must be read from device (if not present, defaults to config)
-2. Restconf component parses URL and validates against openconfig YANG models
+2. Restconf component parses the URL and validates it against openconfig YANG models.
-3. Restconf invokes an asynchronous read from the southbound layer, but blocks until it completes
+3. Restconf invokes an asynchronous read from the southbound layer, but blocks until it completes.
-4. CLI layer finds appropriate CLI driver (cli units) and invokes all readers registered for a specific path provided in the URL
+4. The CLI layer finds appropriate an CLI driver (cli units) and invokes all readers registered for a specific path provided in the URL.
-5. CLI readers send specific commands to the device and parse the output into an internal DOM data structure
+5. CLI readers send specific commands to the device and parse the output into an internal DOM data structure.
-6. Restconf receives the data from CLI layer, serializes them into JSON and completes the request
+6. Restconf receives the data from CLI layer, serializes them into JSON and completes the request.

 ***Restconf example:***